 2. Keep cool.
 The more you sweat, the wetter you get.
 When it’s sweltering outside, get your exercise during cooler parts of the day or in an air-conditioned gym.

 3. Reduce friction.
-Petroleum jelly or anti-chafing creams, gels, or balms can help reduce friction in areas where you know skin will rub against skin.
+Petroleum jelly or anti-chafing creams, gels, or balms can help reduce friction in areas where you know the skin will rub against the skin.
 Absorbent powders such as cornstarch or talc can also help.

 4. Cover it up.
 Soft bandages, such as adhesive moleskin, offer a layer of protection.
 But, make sure you attach them well.
 Otherwise, they may start to slip and slide and make matters worse.

 How to Make It Feel Better

 Chafing usually goes away on its own.
 To help it feel better in the meantime, keep the area clean, dry, and covered.
 A layer of petroleum jelly not only helps to prevent more chafing, but can also make it feel better.
 Consider avoiding the activities that chafed your skin until you heal.